How You Can Get Neither Nor And Either Or Correct Every Time

-There is a simple way to make sure you use neither nor clauses correctly every time.
+There is a simple way to make sure you are using neither nor clauses correctly every time.

 All you need to do is remember that the first letter in each of the words starts with an N for not.

 In other words, these two words are always negative.
-The positive form is either and or.
+The positive form is either-or.

 We use neither and nor when we have two negatives that agree with each other.
 We use either and or when two positives agree or when we have a choice of two things.
 It’s that simple.

 Let’s use the example in the top image in this article with the dog, cat, and bird.

 The dog is not able to fly.

 Because we have two negatives with not that agree, we can join each prepositional phrase together.

 Neither the cat nor the dog is able to fly.

 When you use two negative clauses that agree, it is simple to get it right.
 But notice that this form doesn’t use a comma.